poornats/poornats.github.io/_posts/2013-12-28-introducing-hyde.md

 I am the **Mary H. '80 and Richard K. '80 Templeton Assistant Professor** in the [Department of Computer Science](https://cs.union.edu/) at [Union College](https://www.union.edu/), Schenectady, USA.

-I completed my Ph.D. in [Computer Science and Engineering](https://cse.nd.edu/) from the [University of Notre Dame](https://www.nd.edu/), USA under the guidance of [Dr. Aaron Striegel](http://sites.nd.edu/aaron-striegel/) and [Dr. Ronald Metoyer](http://sites.nd.edu/ronald-metoyer/).
+I completed my Ph.D. thesis, ["Contextual and Qualitative Approaches for Visualization Design"](https://curate.nd.edu/show/n296ww75r82), in [Computer Science and Engineering](https://cse.nd.edu/) from the [University of Notre Dame](https://www.nd.edu/), USA under the guidance of [Dr. Aaron Striegel](http://sites.nd.edu/aaron-striegel/) and [Dr. Ronald Metoyer](http://sites.nd.edu/ronald-metoyer/).

 My research falls within the realms of human-computer interaction (HCI) and information visualization.
 I am generally interested in building user interfaces and applying human-centered methods to understand people and their interactions with technology and visualizations.

-I have a Master’s degree in Mobile and Ubiquitous Computing from [Lancaster University](https://www.lancaster.ac.uk/), UK and a Bachelor’s degree in [Computer Science and Engineering](https://www.dsce.edu.in/computer-science-engineering/courses-cse) from Dayananda Sagar College of Engineering, Bangalore, India.
+I have a Master’s degree in Mobile and Ubiquitous Computing from [Lancaster University](https://www.lancaster.ac.uk/), UK and a Bachelor’s degree in Computer Science and Engineering from [Dayananda Sagar College of Engineering](https://www.dsce.edu.in/computer-science-engineering/courses-cse), Bangalore, India.